Zero-Human Demonstration End-to-end Autonomous Driving with Trajectory Scorer: Methodology

-When the action space $\mathcal{A}$ is a set of trajectories covering almost all driving possibilities, policy optimization can be formulated as maximizing the objective for an offline dataset $\mathcal{D}$ This is consistent with the one-step policy optimization problem in Sec.~\ref{sec:prelim-pg} if $\Psi$ is derived from open-loop reward signals, which do not require additional environment interaction.
+When the action space $\mathcal{A}$ is a set of trajectories covering almost all driving possibilities, policy optimization can be formulated as maximizing the objective for an offline dataset $\mathcal{D}$:

+This is consistent with the one-step policy optimization problem in Sec.~\ref{sec:prelim-pg} if $\Psi$ is derived from open-loop reward signals, which do not require additional environment interaction.
 This objective can be optimized either in the log-likelihood form on a sampled action (Eq.~\ref{eq:logll}) or in the likelihood form on the entire action space (Eq.~\ref{eq:policy-gradient}).
-The latter formulation, provides much denser supervision for the policy.
+The latter formulation, provides much denser supervision for the policy as it explicitly enumerates all possibilities.
 Eq.~\ref{eq:epo} also defines our proposed \textit{Exhaustive Policy Optimization (EPO)}, a variant of policy gradient tailored for offline data and enumerable actions.
 Specifically, EPO optimizes the policy by exhaustively considering every possible action $a\in\mathcal{A}$ and its respective advantage $\Psi(s,a)$.
+This formulation naturally enables broad exploration when the action space is $\mathcal{A}$ is dense.
+Meanwhile, EPO skips the sampling procedure, removing the need for IL pre-training and cold-start sampling.
+This dense, full-action-space optimization process is generally impractical in online RL but allows our framework to fully leverage off-policy trajectories for stable and exploratory learning.
 An overview of the pipeline is shown in Fig.~\ref{fig:arch}.